afontcu/awesome-learning/README.md

 - 📝 Post, article.
 - 🎥 Talk or Video Course.
 - 📚 Book (either physical or digital).
-- 🤷 Other (an online game, an infographic...).
+- 🤷 Other (an online game, a podcast, an infographic...).

 ---